marijnwijbenga/frontend-webdev-exercises/README.md

 # Vanilla JS practice exercises
-A collection of JavaScript exercises, sorted by (asumed) difficulty (ascending).
+A collection of JavaScript exercises, sorted by difficulty (ascending).

 1. Calculate age in seconds
 2. Sticky Navigation